iokiwi/programming-in-logic/slides/facts-variables-queries.md

 +++

-Each house has 5 properties
+For each house there are 5 factors to consider

  * The nationality of the **Owner**
  * The **Pet**